 Each vertex in a fly-through path contains a time-stamp and elevation, and additional attributes including velocity, heading, pitch and bank angle, that are used to generate the fly-through video.
 These values can be auto-generated using the Fly-Through Path dialog options, or may be recognized from some vector file format data.

 The Fly-Through Path Properties can be accessed from the button on the Analysis toolbar or the 3D view toolbar.
-It can also be accessed from the digitizer right-click context menu under Vertex Editing >
+It can also be accessed from the Digitizer menu or context menu under Vertex Editing >

 The first step is to create or choose a line feature to represent the path the camera will take.
 An existing line features may be used to define the flight path.
 These lines can be real-world flight path data, such as from GPS, or a line drawn using the digitizer tool.
 If drawing a line with the digitizer, add a vertex at each desired key frame location.
 These are points that the fly-through will hit, and act as the anchor points for settings like camera angle and velocity.